Is a Mission Statement Enough?

 Most companies have a mission statement, but that doesn’t mean they’re upholding mission-driven values.
 By crafting a meaningful mission statement and embodying it in routine business decisions, you can cultivate a thriving community that works together to steer your business toward success.

 Below, we explore the difference between having a mission statement and creating a mission-driven culture, with tips on establishing integrity and trust with a mission-driven strategy.

 Listen to the BBSI Entrepre(doers) Podcast

 In this episode, we are joined by BBSI’s Salt Lake City Area Manager, Richard Webb.
-Richard is an entrepreneur and a business consultant and has owned a number of businesses.
-His background and history make him a great resource for what it takes to turn your business into a mission-driven one.
+Richard is an entrepreneur, business consultant and has owned a number of businesses.
+His background and history make him a great resource for what it takes to create a mission-driven business.

 What is a Mission Statement?